syseleven/grav-docs-metakube/pages/02.documentation/18.node-labels/default.en.md

 - **system/cluster**

-  This label contains MetaKube cluster id.
+  This label contains the MetaKube cluster id.

 - **system/project**

-  This label contains MetaKube project id.
+  This label contains the MetaKube project id.